agnesoft/agdb/agdb_web/pages/en-US/docs/references/queries.md

 </td></tr></table>

-Selects count of edges of nodes (ids).
+Selects count of edges of nodes (`ids`).
 The `edge_count` variant counts all edges (outgoing & incoming).
 The `edge_count_from` counts only outgoing edges.
 The `edge_count_to` counts only incoming edges.

-NOTE: Self-referential edges (going from the same node to the same node) will be counted twice in the first variant (`edge_count`) as the query counts ountgoing/incoming edges rather than unique database elements.
+NOTE: Self-referential edges (going from the same node to the same node) will be counted twice in the first variant (`edge_count`) as the query counts outgoing/incoming edges rather than unique database elements.
 As a result the `edge_count` result may be higher than the actual number of physical edges in such a case.

 ### Select indexes